OctopusDeploy/docs/src/pages/docs/deployments/azure/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps.md

 You can choose to specify the slot directly on the deployment target, or directly on the step (if you wish to deploy to multiple different slots on the same Web App Service, for example), however, the slot on the target will take priority.
 :::

-### Step 4: Swap the Staging and Production Slots {#UsingDeploymentSlotswithAzureWebApps-Step3-SwaptheStagingandProductionSlots}
+### Step 4: Swap the Staging and Production slots {#UsingDeploymentSlotswithAzureWebApps-Step3-SwaptheStagingandProductionSlots}

 The final step is to create another Azure PowerShell step to swap the Staging and Production slots.